matthewware/matthewware.github.io/_posts/2020-10-24-Advice-to-new-grad-students.markdown

 title:  "Advice to new grad students"
 tags: physics life
 thumb_nail: /assets/photos/Rocky.jpg
-text_exerpt: "I was asked back in September 2019 to offer some advice to new grad students starting out in physics at Syracuse.
+text_excerpt: "I was asked back in September 2019 to offer some advice to new grad students starting out in physics at Syracuse.
 The goal, I was informed, was to offer some encouragement and prospective"
 ---

 ![Alive, at work](/assets/photos/Rocky.jpg)